ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/HighLevelLanguages.rst

 .. index:: compiler, interpreter

-Programs written in a high level languages must be converted into machine code to run.
+Programs written in a high level language must be converted into machine code to run.
 This is either done ahead of time by converting a whole program to machine code with a **compiler** program (compiling the code), or line by line as the program runs by an **interpreter**.
 One line in a higher level programming language might turn into anywhere from one to dozens or more machine instructions.
 Not only does that mean there is less code to type, but it also means there is less code to debug - when something goes wrong, it is often easier to track down.

 .. figure:: Images/compiling.png